EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/Appendix/App-Team-Org.md

 ### Main Method for Group Communication

-Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication is Discord.
-We have created a group dm to easily send messages images and links.
-Instructor correspondance will be done by the Assignment leader, or whoever is able via email, and important information with be relayed back to the group dm.
+Based on the information provided on in the _Team Member Communication Modes_, the group primary method of communication is Discord.
+We have created a direct messaging chat to easily send messages, images, and links.
+Instructor correspondance will be primarily done by the Assignment leader, and important information will be relayed back to the group chat.

 ## Communication Procedures

-1. How will your team communicate?
+1. How will your team communicate?<br>
-   Our team will be mainly comminacating using discord on calls or text chat
+   Our team will be mainly comminacating using discord in virtual calls or text chat.
 2. How will you handle instructor correspondence?
 Who is responsible?
-How will that be communicated with/back to the group?
+How will that be communicated with/back to the group?<br>
-   We will keep our instructor up to date either through in person conversations or over email, we will distribute responisbility accordingly, all information will need to be fully communicated through discord to ensure everyone is on the same page
+   We will keep our instructor up to date either through in person conversations or over email, we will distribute responisbility accordingly, all information will need to be fully communicated through discord to ensure everyone is on the same page.

 ## Meeting Schedule